What is the purpose of having a centralized repository?

 Who can access stored resources?

-Resources under the guardianship of NIDDK-CR are available to qualified researchers including community scientists via the R4R system independent of their institutional affiliation or geographical location, only limited by informed consent or applicable NIH or U.S. Government policy use restrictions.
+Resources under the guardianship of NIDDK-CR are available to qualified researchers including community scientists via the R4R site independent of their institutional affiliation or geographical location, only limited by informed consent or applicable NIH or U.S. Government policy use restrictions.
 All interested researchers must submit a request for access, provide all required documentation, and receive approval before resources are released.
 Researchers must have an authorized institutional signatory official to execute a legally binding agreement with NIDDK, or if unaffiliated, shall have a legal signatory authority to enter into valid binding agreements to legally bind themselves.

-Can the study group that collected the specimens retrieve some of the specimens stored in the NIDDK Central Repository?
+Can the study group that collected the specimens retrieve some of the specimens stored in NIDDK Central Repository?

 The data and specimen request process is open to all qualified investigators interested in using data or specimens for research.
-However, use of some resources may be restricted to U.S. researchers by the terms of the study’s informed consent, or applicable NIH or U.S. Government policy use restrictions.
+However, use of some resources may be restricted to U.S. researchers by the terms of the participants’ informed consent, or applicable NIH or U.S. Government policy use restrictions.

 The data and specimen request process is open to all organizations interested in using data or specimens for research.
-However, use of some resources may be restricted to non-commercial entities or for non-commercial purposes by the terms of the study’s informed consent.
+However, use of some resources may be restricted to non-commercial entities or for non-commercial purposes by the terms of the participants’ informed consent.

-I am a student planning on using the NIDDK-CR data for my thesis.
+I am a student planning on using NIDDK-CR data for my thesis.
 Would I list myself as the Principal Investigator?

 While students may submit requests for resources, students may not be listed as the Principal Investigator (PI).
 The PI must be an employee of the requesting institution, as they will need to sign the Data and Resources Use Agreement.
 We recommend listing your mentor or advisor as the PI.
 PhD students may be able to be the PI for the request if they are an employee or have an appointment at their institution.
 We recommend asking your institutional official or the grants management office and they can provide guidance on what your institution allows.